rebecca-kwon/project3_groupb/Proposal.md

 3. Michelin Star Restaurants will be mapped to show pins that display Name, Star, and Price Range on hover using Leaflet.

-    For a 'Luxury Plan Your Trip Tool', using dropdown options, users will be able to choose restaurants of specific cuisines and cities and find the closest 5 star hotel.

-    Drop down options will be text autofill
 ---------------------

 JS Libraries: